The Big Moment at the End of the Interviews

 - You’re not entirely sure this job is the right one.
 You have questions in your mind, such as:

 Is this company financially stable?
-Any chance of layoffs in the next year or two?
+Could they have layoffs coming in the next year or two?

 Is this the right company culture for me?